Types of funding

 Initiating a business can be very expensive, no doubt about it.
 But don’t let that crush your dreams in starting a business of your own.
 There are many people out there who have great ideas and because they do not have the funding to create a business out of it, they tend to leave them as only ideas.
 What they don’t know is that there are many types of funding which can help them make their ideas become a reality.

 There are entrepreneurs who are lucky enough to cover most of the startup expenses through their own savings.
 But not all of us have enough personal funds.
 Even rich entrepreneurs tend to look for the funding in places like incubators or accelerators.
 There are two types of funding that you can opt for when you do not have the cash to start your own business: equity financing and debt financing.

 Both of these types of funding are different in many aspects, but they both end in getting cash for the growth of your company.
-Debt funding is taking a loan from a lender to fund your business and paying it back to the lender with interest.
-Equity funding is very different where you get funding for your business in return for equity of your company.

 For those who are new to the funding world, this article would help you understand the various types of funding that you can opt for, such as accelerators, incubators, angel investments, and many more.

 If you are searching for funds, it is important to understand that the bankers do not see themselves as the old source of funds for businesses.
 And if you just come to them for the first time looking for funds without trying out other alternatives, they usually take it as something negative.
 Therefore, it is important to be proactive in obtaining funds for your business.

 In the end, it doesn’t matter which source you turn to for getting the funding.
 All the types of funding have their own advantages and disadvantages, which means that none of them are perfect.
 Other than this, the criteria for your business is also a factor that should be kept in mind when looking for funding.